Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/manufacturing/contoso_motors/arc_monitoring_servers/_index.md

 ## Azure Arc-enabled servers and Azure Monitor VM insights Integration

-Now that we have checked that the required monitoring artifacts have been successfully enabled, it's time to leverage VMInsights.
+Now that we have checked that the required monitoring artifacts have been successfully enabled, it's time to leverage VM insights.
 It monitors the performance of your Azure Arc-enabled servers by collecting the required data with AMA.

 - Search for **Azure Arc**, go to **Machines** and click in one of your **Azure Arc-enabled servers**: